 - 1Using a milking stool is a personal preference.
 There are stools available on the web, you can make your own using online instructions, or you can use a turned over, heavy-duty plastic pail like many do.
 If you use a stanchion, you might be comfortable sitting right on the platform.

 - 2A goat hobble is something you should have handy even if you don’t have a fussy doe at the moment.
 You will someday.
 Hobbles look like dog collars with double loops.
 They don’t hurt the animal unless you tighten it too much.
 They gently prevent the goat from kicking while you’re milking.
-This link leads you to different types of hobbles you can get online.
+Weaver Goat Hobbles are made in the USA and are easy to adjust.

 - 3Milking pails are necessary if you milk by hand, but you should have at least one around even if you use a milking machine.
 A five quart, stainless steel pail with handles and a cover is ideal.
 They are a bit pricey, but they last forever.
 If you can’t find one with a cover, think about getting a transport can too.
 They are also available in stainless steel, but you can use food-grade plastic jugs to get your milk into your processing room.